Voted Best Massage Therapist by Vaughan Citizen Readers’ Choice for 2017, 2018 and 2020

 Management of Whiplash and other Motor Vehicle Accident Injuries

 Covered by Most Benefits Insurance Plans

 Massage.
 The word alone sounds relaxing as you say it.
 No longer considered a guilty pleasure, massage therapy is considered an essential part of a healthy wellness lifestyle.
 There’s no denying the power of the therapeutic touch of bodywork.
 Whether you call it rejuvenating, therapeutic, or pampering, or the reasons you seek it — a luxurious treat, stress relief, pain management — massage therapy can be a powerful tool in your healthcare efforts.
+Consider your registered massage therapist as another member of your health and wellness team, supporting you in being healthy.
 Experts estimate that upwards of ninety percent of disease is stress related.
 And perhaps nothing ages us faster than high stress.
 Massage can, without a doubt, help manage stress.
-Of course, the obvious benefits of a good massage are the melting away of muscle tension from a build up of stress, but you may have ever asked yourself “What are the benefits of massage?”.
+Of course, the obvious benefits of working with a good massage therapist are the melting away of muscle tension from a build up of stress, but you may have ever asked yourself “What are the benefits of massage?”.
 Well know you can answer that question.

 Massage Decreases Pain

 Massage therapy can decrease pain.
-Since approximately 80% of people will experience back pain at some point in their lives, it’s nice to know that massage can be helpful if that back pain involves muscles that are tight or in spasm.
+Since approximately 80% of people will experience back pain at some point in their lives, it’s nice to know that a session with your massage therapist can be helpful if that back pain involves muscles that are tight or in spasm.
 Further, massage therapy also seems to be helpful in reducing pain for those living with osteoarthritis.